Driving Alone to Work

 The transportation choices that communities and individuals make have important impacts on health through items such as active living, air quality, and traffic crashes.
 The choices for commuting to work can include walking, biking, taking public transit, carpooling, or individuals driving alone, the last of which is the most damaging to the health of communities.
 In most counties, driving alone is also the primary form of transportation to work.
-Walking and mixed-methods commuting are associated with lower BMI than commuting by car.
-Choice of commuting method is dependent upon many factors which are influenced by the physical environment and individual safety concerns.
-Car-only commuters have significantly higher body fat percentage than mixed and active commuters.
-People who drive to work are less likely to reach recommended activity levels than people who use other forms of transportation.
+Walking and mixed-methods commuting are associated with lower body mass index than commuting by car.
+Choice of commuting method is dependent upon many factors which are influenced by the physical environment and individual safety concerns.1 Car-only commuters have significantly higher body fat percentage than mixed and active commuters.2 People who drive to work are less likely to reach recommended activity levels than people who use other forms of transportation.3

 Key Measure Methods